Stop! Your Lease Extension in Merriott Could Be FREE

 An extended lease has roughly the same value as a freehold

-It is generally accepted that a residential leasehold with more than 100 years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a property with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.

 Lender Requirement